Metaverse Dualchain Network Architecture Price Tops $0.0000 (DNA)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Metaverse Dualchain Network Architecture’s genesis date was September 9th, 2019.
+Metaverse Dualchain Network Architecture was first traded on September 9th, 2019.
 Metaverse Dualchain Network Architecture’s total supply is 100,000,000,000 coins and its circulating supply is 20,143,656,744 coins.
+Metaverse Dualchain Network Architecture’s official Twitter account is @mvsdna and its Facebook page is accessible here.
+Metaverse Dualchain Network Architecture’s official message board is medium.com/metaverse-blockchain.
 The official website for Metaverse Dualchain Network Architecture is mvsdna.com.
-Metaverse Dualchain Network Architecture’s official message board is medium.com/metaverse-blockchain.
-Metaverse Dualchain Network Architecture’s official Twitter account is @mvsdna and its Facebook page is accessible here.

 DNA is Metaverse DNA’s native currency, which a digital asset that can be sent over the network easily, securely, and instantly.
 It is also an essential part of the blockchain ecosystem and will be used in Metaverse-based applications.”